back to news

 This bill seeks to put strong guard rails around step therapy protocols used by the insurance industry that currently forces patients into a lengthy waiting process for their prescriptions.
 The important legislation will help curb the worst of step therapy and protect the people of Iowa, especially those living with chronic diseases, by creating a path for them to receive the medications their doctors want them to have.

 The CSRO applauds the efforts of Representative Fry and both the Iowa Senate and House in passing HF 233, and urges Governor Branstad to sign this crucial legislation into law.
-To contact the Governor, please call his office at 515-281-5211 or go to his website.
 The CSRO will continue to monitor this legislation and will provide updates as necessary.